brainvisa/casa-distro/doc/source/quickstart.rst

 Casa-Distro quickstart
 ======================

 This page contains informations to quickly and simply install casa-distro, and the `BrainVISA software distribution <http://brainvisa.info>`_ through casa-distro.

-If you are a developper looking for more details about casa-distro and its installation, you can see :doc:`Casa-Distro overview<index>`
+If you are a developper looking for more details about casa-distro and its installation, you can follow the first steps here to install ``casa-distro``, but skip the ``casa_distro setup`` step, then follow the instructions in :doc:`install_setup`.

 Quickstart Tutorial